 Who is this hostel for?

-Saint Exupéry is not your typical hostel – it attracts both a hotel and backpacker clientele and most of them are between 20-35 years old (sometimes older).
-It’s for anyone who wants to save money (in a city that can be overly priced), stay right in the centre of town, and still have some of the comforts and amenities you might find in a hotel.
+Villa Saint Exupéry Beach Hostel is not your typical hostel – it attracts both a hotel and backpacker clientele and most of them are between 20-35 years old (sometimes older).
+It’s for anyone who wants to save money (in a city that can be overly priced), stay in the centre of town, and still have some of the comforts and amenities you might find in a hotel.

 Other reasons to book